smartybryan/callingboard/README.md

-# CALLORG
+# CallingBoard

-CallOrg is a tool to assist ward Bishopric with the task of reorganization.
+CallingBoard is a tool to assist ward Bishopric with the task of reorganization.

 It provides a user interface for leadership